-After graduating from Tyler School of Art in 2012 Patrick focused on getting a body of work together.
-Over the course of about 4 years he worked hard and painted harder.
+After graduating from Tyler School of Art in 2009 Patrick focused on getting a body of work together.
+Over the course of about 4 years he painted as much as he could in order to establish a professional body of work.
 He entered into a number of juried art shows and won some awards along the way.
 He had combined his love for oil painting and his fondness for illustration into a style all his own.
 With a little help from his camera he was on his way.

-Patrick has been extremely fortunate to have had the guidance of his parents through the years.
-They have helped him with the business aspect of art and the ups and downs that come with it.
-For the last 4 years Patrick has traveled as far south as Virginia and as far west as Pittsburgh to display his work.
-He has also been fortunate to be a part of the Rittenhouse Square Fine Art show in center city Philadelphia for the past 6 years.
-Currently Patrick is not represented by any gallery but he is open to the idea if it fits his needs.
-He hopes to continue to evolve as an artist while continuing to maintain quality and to produce work that he has put all of his thought and effort into.
+For the last 5 years Patrick has traveled as far south as Virginia and as far west as Pittsburgh to display his work.
+He has been fortunate to be a part of the Rittenhouse Square Fine Art show in center city Philadelphia for the past 6 years.
+Patrick hopes to continue to evolve as an artist and produce work that he has put all of his thought and effort into.